-NXP Semiconductors does not accept any liability related to any default, damage, costs or problem which is based on a weakness or default in the customer application/use or the application/use of customer's third party customer(s) (hereinafter both referred to as "Application").
-It is customer's sole responsibility to check whether the NXP Semiconductors product is suitable and fit for the Application planned.
-Customer has to do all necessary testing for the Application in order to avoid a default of the Application and the product.
-NXP Semiconductors does not accept any liability in this respect.
+NXP Semiconductors does not accept any liability related to any default, damage, costs or problem which is based on any weakness or default in the customer's applications or products, or the application or use by customer's third party customer(s).
+Customer is responsible for doing all necessary testing for the customer's applications and products using NXP Semiconductors products in order to avoid a default of the applications and the products or of the application or use by customer's third party customer(s).
+NXP does not accept any liability in this respect.